AuReMe/metage2metabo/docs/tutorial.rst

 --noorphan       ignore the reactions without gene or
                  protein association in final metabolic networks -p               create padmet files from PGDB
+-l int           specify the level for the sbml to be created

 The inputs genomic data has to follow a strict structure: